ship2016/manifest/2016.07.07/README.md

 * converstion from less precise type to more precise type (ex. int to float) is automatic (type promotion)

 ###### Files & Images
-* sprite: a tiny image of a character
 * `PImage` is a type that holds images
 * To use images:
   1. Add the file: Sketch -> Add File; file is added to data folder